 Since our visit, the Sheikh has been imprisoned, found guilty of trespassing on his own land

-Israel is a wealthy, resource rich state and yet the Bedouin are forced to live in 3rd world conditions, denied access to electricity, water, gas and yet expected to contribute both their labour and taxes.
+Israel is a wealthy, resource rich state and yet the Bedouin are forced to live in developing world conditions, denied access to electricity, water, gas and yet expected to contribute both their labour and taxes.
 The inequality is a scandal.

 Being struck by the resilience of the people and the local champions we met, I wondered about the people we didn’t meet, those that struggle to find any purpose to their existence.
 I found this day disturbing.

 We visited Aida Refugee Camp and watched a film, ‘We Have a Dream to Live Safe’ http://www.youtube.com/watch?v=mUi3bxsCwUE, I reflected on the difference between my children’s life and life for the young people in the camp.
 There is no comparison between what these young people have to endure on a daily basis and the lifestyle of my children’s upbringing and yet the children looked just like mine did at that age.
 Then again, the 18 year old Israeli soldiers also bear a strong resemblance to my sons.
 None of this makes any sense.

 The experience of settlers on segways, armed and aggressive towards our Palestinian guide Fairuz from Grassroots, made me feel angry and I don’t know how she remained so calm.

 Separate road systems, water in plenty, walls, check points, hostility, apartheid.
 Children throwing stones, parents feeling helpless, oppression everywhere and yet, there are some who deny its existence.

 We had so many experiences and visited many more places.
 For the full trip report please read separate blog Here

 The world is well prepared to win the war, but not well prepared to win the peace (Marie Dennis)